China–Jordan relations

 China–Jordan relations refers to the bilateral relations between the People's Republic of China and the Hashemite Kingdom of Jordan.
+China has an embassy in Amman, while Jordan has an embassy in Beijing.
+The two countries established a strategic partnership in 2015.

 History

 After replacing the Republic of China in the international arena, the People's Republic of China established diplomatic relations with the Hashemite Kingdom of Jordan on April 7, 1977, and began to send an Ambassador to Jordan.
 In September 2015, China and Jordan established a strategic partnership.

 In 2015, Jordan joined the Asian Infrastructure Investment Bank.
 In 2018, China announced plans to build the Fujian Maritime Silk Road Commodity Center in partnership with the Jordan Ministry of Transportation and a joint Sino-Jordan university in Amman with the aim of strengthening Jordan's role in the Belt and Road Initiative.